On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning: Background Related Work

 where $\idmclass$ is an hypothesis class of IDMs.
 These two models define the \textit{VM-IDM policy} from which, given a state $s$, we can sample as follow: (i) sample the next-state $\hat s'$ from the VM $\hat\video(\nobs \mid \obs)$, and (ii) sample $\hat\act$ from the IDM $\hat\idm(\act \mid \obs, \hat s')$.

-A growing number of methods---particularly in robotics---can be described as VM-IDM policies.
+VM-IDM policies are also known as \textit{Video-Action Models (VAM)}~\cite{mimic2025pai} and have recently been described as \textit{IDM-style Policies} with the VM acting as a world model~\cite{hou2026world}.
 The modular nature of VM-IDM allows to use different datasets or pretrained models for learning/defining $\hat\video$ and $\hat\idm$.
 For $\hat\video$, a core objective is to achieve increased generalization by leveraging internet-scale action-free video data, either to train $\hat\video$ directly or fine-tune existing pretrained video generative models~\cite{unipi, liang2024dreamitate, hu2024vpp,liang2024dreamitate, liang2025videogenerators, mimic2025pai}.
-In cases where domain knowledge of the ground truth IDM is available, methods can leverage specialized pretrained models and algorithms to define $\hat\idm$.
+In cases where domain knowledge of the ground-truth IDM is available, methods can leverage specialized pretrained models and algorithms to define $\hat\idm$.
 Examples include combining pretrained models for vision tasks (e.g., object tracking, optical flows) and inverse kinematics for robot manipulation~\cite{ko2023avdc, liang2024dreamitate}.
-Additional considerations include interpretability~\cite{liang2024dreamitate}, flexible goal specification through text-conditioning, and independence from a specific action space~\cite{unipi, ko2023avdc}.
-VM-IDM architectures have also been described as \textit{Predictive Inverse Dynamics Models}~(PIDM) and can also be trained end-to-end~\cite{tian2024seer}.
-Instead of sampling states from a VM, earlier work applies the IDM to a single action-free expert demonstration at inference time~\cite{nair2017combining}.
+Additional considerations include interpretability~\cite{liang2024dreamitate}, flexible goal specification through text-conditioning of the VM, and independence of the VM from a specific action space~\cite{unipi, ko2023avdc}.
+VM-IDM policies can also be trained end-to-end, as shown in the case of \textit{Predictive Inverse Dynamics Models}~(PIDM)~\cite{tian2024seer}.